Tips for enhancing women’s health care experiences

 Women have unique health care needs that require specialized attention throughout all stages of life.
 To improve health care experiences for women, it is essential to acknowledge their distinct health needs and ensure that health care is responsive, respectful, and supportive.

 Traditionally, women’s health has been approached with a narrow focus, primarily addressing specific issues such as pregnancy.
-However, recent research reveals that only seven percent of visits to health care providers pertain to these specialized women’s health conditions.
-Furthermore, compared to men, women’s health claims indicate that 69 percent of all conditions are more prevalent, more expensive, or both.1
+However, recent research reveals that only 7 percent of visits to health care providers pertain to these specialized women’s health conditions.
+Furthermore, compared to men, women’s health claims indicate that 69 percent of all conditions are more prevalent, more expensive, or both.[1]

-Women are more likely than men to experience diabetes, bone disease, and lung disease.2 Moreover, heart disease is responsible for approximately one in five female deaths,3 and women are nearly twice as likely as men to be diagnosed with depression.4
+Women are more likely than men to experience osteoporosis, multiple sclerosis, and migraines.[2]
+Moreover, heart disease is responsible for approximately one in five female deaths,[3] and women are nearly twice as likely as men to be diagnosed with depression.[4]

 Tips for improving women’s health care experiences

-Creating a better care experience for women involves understanding their unique health needs and implementing changes that focuses on provider-patient interactions.
+Creating a better care experience for women involves understanding their unique health needs and implementing changes that focus on provider-patient interactions.
 Here are several strategies to consider:

 Comprehensive services.
 Provide a wide range of services tailored to women’s needs, including reproductive health, maternal health, mental health, and preventive care.
 Services should address both physical and mental health issues.